 Palm Springs is so pretty it could have been invented for Instagram.
 There’s a Mad Men wink at every turn thanks to its midcentury architecture, hot springs and vintage boutiques.
 However, because of the city’s reputation as an adult playground, it’s often shunned by families – which is a shame because it offers wonderful nature to explore, exciting museums and fun dining options.

-To avoid the searing desert heat, the perfect time to visit is during November, December and January.
+The place is hopping November through January, but you can still beat the heat by visiting this spring.
 It’s only 2 ½ hours drive from L.A. and, as I learned along with my husband and 11-year-old son, this an enchanting, walkable destination that offers good value and good times.

 We stayed at the Palm Mountain Resort and Spa, which hits the family sweet spot.
 Just a block from the main drag, Palm Canyon Drive, it put us within walking distance of the drugstore and Starbucks, as well as quirky boutiques, galleries and restaurants.
 (For convenience the hotel also has a 24-hour snack shop.)

 We arrived on a Thursday, in time to enjoy the laid-back Villagefest Thursday night market a block away.
 Walking there was stress-free and we ate Mediterranean from a food truck as we listened to the street musicians.